LemmyNet/lemmyBB/README.md

 LEMMYBB_VERSION=$(git describe --tag --always) cargo build --release
 ```

-Copy the nginx config into the sites-enabled folder and edit it to fit your setup
+Copy the nginx config into the sites-enabled folder

 ```
 cp docker/nginx.conf /etc/nginx/sites-enabled/lemmybb.conf
 ```

-replace the variable `lemmybb.com` with your domain for lemmybb
+and edit it to fit your setup by replacing the variable `lemmybb.com` with your domain for lemmybb

 ```
 sed -i -e 's/$lemmybb_domain/lemmybb.com/g' /etc/nginx/sites-enabled/lemmybb.conf